-Justin Kliger has a wealth of experience working with investment funds during all stages of their lifecycle.
+Justin Kliger is an associate in the asset management group.
+He has a wealth of experience working with investment funds during all stages of their lifecycle.
 He counsels both advisers to and investors in private funds.
 In addition, Justin advises on the arrangement of separately managed accounts and the structuring of direct investments by private funds and institutional investors.

 He regularly works with private fund sponsors in connection with fund formation, compliance matters, special transactions, and internal operational and governance issues.
 Clients range from recently founded exempt reporting advisers to established managers raising substantial successor funds.
 He has collaborated on fundraising efforts with buyout funds, credit funds, hedge funds, real estate funds and funds-of-funds.

 Justin also frequently represents a broad spectrum of institutional investors in negotiating fund terms and other considerations relating to a diversity of alternative investments, including private equity funds, hedge funds, venture funds, real estate funds, debt and credit funds, funds-of-funds, natural resources and energy funds, and agricultural and timber funds, as well as co investment vehicles and evergreen funds.

 Justin joined Ropes & Gray in January 2012.
 Prior to joining Ropes & Gray, he worked as an intern for the in-house legal department of Cambridge Associates, a registered investment adviser that serves as an independent investment consultant for institutional and other sophisticated investors.
 While in law school, Justin interned with the Securities and Exchange Commission in Boston.

 - Guided middle-market buyout firms through fundraising and closing on an aggregate of over $1 billion in capital in recent years.

 - Represented university endowments, foundations, pension plans, family offices, fund-of-funds and foreign investors in negotiating alternative investments across a range of asset classes.